pratiksatapathy/RAFT-VERSIONED-FILE-STORE/README.md

-# THE RAFT CONSENSUS ALGORITHM IMPLEMENTATION ON A VOLATILE FILE STORE
+# THE RAFT CONSENSUS ALGORITHM IMPLEMENTATION ON A VOLATILE FILE STORE in Golang

 cs 733 project course project